 With a BFA in Portraiture from the Brooks Institute of Photography in Santa Barbara, Emily relies on her classic training and technical education as a foundation to capture images that are not only visually stunning, but also emotionally captivating.
 By balancing her formal education with an authentic passion for storytelling, Emily’s work has been regarded for its dynamic range, unusual use of color, and sharp clarity.
 Currently residing in Newport Beach, CA, Emily loves the outdoors and embraces opportunities for travel and adventure with her Phantom 4 Pro, but will always remain especially grateful to call Southern California home.
-You can find more of her work on Instagram or at her website.
+You can find more of her work at her website.

 Tell us a little bit about yourself and how you got into drones.